 - Updated yearly with an eye on keeping concepts consistent but examples current, relevant, exciting, and useful.

-- Low-cost digital versions start at $24 through publisher Flat World Knowledge.
+- Low-cost digital versions start at $24 through publisher Flat World Education.

 - Author actively shares textbook-relevant industry updates, examples, and supplementary material via social media (Blog, Twitter, Google+), plus the author’s own slide and podcast archive.

-Version 3.0 was published August 2014! (really the eighth version, as the publisher has switched to a new numbering system).
+Version 4.0 published August 2014! (really the ninth version, as the publisher has switched to a new numbering system).
 For faculty using the prior version, see updates you’ll see in version 4.0.
 A look at the Table of Contents.

 ❖ ❖ ❖ ❖